 Traditional beekeeping methods are perhaps the most well-known and commonly used methods in beekeeping.
 They involve the use of rectangular hives, typically made of wood or polystyrene, which have removable frames that hold the beeswax foundation upon which bees build their combs.
 These hives are widely used because of their proven success in supporting healthy bee colonies and producing honey.

-However, traditional beekeeping methods also have some disadvantages that beekeepers should be aware of.
+Traditional beekeeping methods do have some disadvantages to be aware of.
 One of the primary concerns with traditional hives is their high cost.
 Traditional hives can be expensive, making it difficult for new beekeepers to get started in the hobby.
 Additionally, traditional hives can be challenging to manage, especially for inexperienced beekeepers, which can lead to colonies being disrupted or not receiving proper care.

 Another concern with traditional hives is the high risk of disturbance to the bees.
 When inspecting or harvesting honey from a traditional hive, it can be challenging to avoid disturbing the bees, which can cause them to become agitated and aggressive.
 This can be a safety hazard for the beekeeper and can cause harm to the bees as well.